brene/docs/content/reference/platform.md

 ##### String

 A String holds text.
 This is the type you would use for a username, the content of a blog post or anything else that is best represented as text.

-String values are currently limited to 64KB.
+Note: String values are currently limited to 64KB in size.

 ##### Integer

 An Integer is a number that cannot have decimals.
 Use this to store values such as the weight of an ingredient required for a recipe or the minimum age for an event.

+Note: Int values range from -2.147.483.648 to 2.147.483.647.

 ##### Float

 A Float is a number that can have decimals.
 Use this to store values such as the price of an item in a store or the result of complex calculations.

-(Note: We store Float values as Double inside our databases.)
+Note: We store Float values as Double inside our databases.

+Note: Float value can have 65 digits in total, of which at most 35 can be in front of the decimal point, and 30 behind the decimal point.

 ##### Boolean